viniciusalmeidas/viniciusalmeidas/README.md

 <h3><b>Talk is cheap.
 Show me the code.</b></h3>

-I create ideas in Python, JavaScript by building apps that are enjoyable to use and really problem-solvers using a clean and understandable code.
+I create ideas in Python, building apps that are enjoyable to use and really problem-solvers using a clean and understandable code.
 Give me challenges.